Deaf Health Survey 2008

 The Deaf Health Survey 2008 was the first core research projects occurring in RPRC:NCDHR.
 RPRC:NCDHR developed the Deaf Health Survey 2008 to assess the levels and determinants of risk behaviors and disease in the Deaf population.
 The computer-based survey interface was developed to work on a touch-screen computer kiosk.
 RPRC:NCDHR designed this sign language survey to be accessible to a broad segment of the population.
 The Deaf Health Survey 2008 allows RPRC:NCDHR to establish comparisons with local and national surveillance studies, and with Healthy People 2010 objectives, in order to better define health and health disparities in the Rochester Deaf population.
 RPRC:NCDHR also developed generalizable measures and methods that can be used in research and health surveillance with Deaf populations in other locations.

-The Deaf Health Survey is being administered now.
+The Deaf Health Survey was being administered in 2013-2014.
 Click here for more information on the DHS 2013.

 The Deaf Health Survey 2008 included questions from other national surveys such as the Behavioral Risk Factor Surveillance System (BRFSS), Youth Risk Behavior Survey(YRBS), and the National College Health Assessment(NCHA).
 These surveillance questions are now accessible to various populations of Deaf people such as those who use American Sign Language (ASL) and those who use English as a Second Language.